 Occasionally, we will play with the metaphor of core and periphery as a means of drawing out insights about the impact within the core countries of sustaining and expanding empire.
 In particular the relationship between empire and neoliberalism, alienation, knowledge and identity production, militarization, settler colonialism and “internal” colonialism, and working class and (anti) free-trade, politics.

-Peripheral Thought will feature articles, book and journal excerpts, and news reports as well as original written and multimedia content discussing:
+As of February 2018, Peripheral Thought will contribute the broad mission described here by featuring articles, book and journal excerpts, and news reports as well as original written and multimedia content specifically discussing:

 - the economic and cultural decline of neoliberalism

-- globalization and anti-globalization/ nationalism, borders, and security
+- globalization and anti-globalization/ nationalism, borders, and sovereignty

-- the political economy of knowledge production in higher education (especially working-class student struggles and university militarization)
+- the political economy of knowledge production in higher education, especially student movements, freedom of thought and expression, and ideological hegemony